MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Stop-CauRun.md

 This command stops the updating run that is being performed by the CAU Update Coordinator that is configured on the cluster named CONTOSO-FC1.
 The cmdlet waits to return until the canceled updating run has finished.
-Because the command specifies the *Force* parameter, the cmdlet runs without displaying confirmation prompts.
+Because the command specifies the **Force** parameter, the cmdlet runs without displaying confirmation prompts.

 ## PARAMETERS

 ### -ClusterName
 Specifies the name of the cluster on which to stop an updating run that is in progress.
-This parameter is only required when this cmdlet is not run on a failover cluster node, or this cmdlet is used to reference a failover cluster different from where the cmdlet is run.
+This parameter is only required when this cmdlet isn't run on a failover cluster node, or this cmdlet is used to reference a failover cluster different from where the cmdlet is run.

 ```yaml